stahlfaust/stahlfaust.SIT.Co-op.Server/README.md

 - All SIT-AKI mod ports credited to [Lacyway](https://github.com/Lacyway/SIT-Mod-Ports).
 A big thanks to all of them!
 ## What is SIT?
-[SIT (Stay in Tarkov)](https://github.com/paulov-t/SIT.Core) is an Escape From Tarkov BepInEx module designed to be used with the [SPT-AKI (Single Player Tarkov)](https://www.sp-tarkov.com/#features) server with the ultimate goal of "Offline" Coop.
+[SIT (Stay in Tarkov)](https://github.com/paulov-t/SIT.Core) is an Escape From Tarkov BepInEx module designed to be used with the [SPT-AKI (Single Player Tarkov)](https://www.sp-tarkov.com/#features) server with the ultimate goal of "offline" coop-multiplayer.
 ## Using the AIO Installer and Patching Your Game Files
 **Before you attempt to install SIT, please update Tarkov through the BSG launcher and then start the game.**
 **Take note of your game version in the lower left corner of the screen.
 This version number will be important in a future step.**